2016 AFC Cup knockout stage: West Zone

 Al-Quwa Al-Jawiya won 5–1 on aggregate.

 Al-Ahed won 3–0 on aggregate.

 East Zone

 Johor Darul Ta'zim won 3–2 on aggregate.

-Bengaluru FC won 1–0 on aggregate.
+Bengaluru won 1–0 on aggregate.

 Semi-finals

 In the semi-finals, the two quarter-final winners from the West Zone played each other, and the two quarter-final winners from the East Zone played each other, with the order of legs determined by the quarter-final draw.